timout/CarND-Behavioral-Cloning/writeup.md

 Result for the track 1:
 ![test 2 1][res_2_image1]
 Result for the track 2:
 ![test 2 2][res_2_image2]

-I guess next step will be line detection improvement.
+I guess next step will be lane detection improvement.